Graduate Visa Route

 What are the costs associated with applying?

-We understand from the Government fact sheet the visa application fee will be £700.
+The visa application fee will be £700.
 You will also have to pay £624 per year for the Immigration Health Surcharge.
 There is no minimum maintenance requirement for this route and so you will not be required to show a certain level of funds in your bank account at the time of the application.

 However, you should consider how you will be able to support yourself in the UK and especially if you are not able to find work immediately.
 You will not be eligible for public funds (benefits) on this visa or financial help from the University after you graduate.